 - Aparigraha (non-greed or non-hoarding)

-Ahimsa translates to “non-violence” or “non-harming” but extends beyond physical action.
+Ahimsa translates to “non-violence” or “non-harming” but extends beyond the physical action of causing harm.
 Therefore, even if you describe yourself as someone who “wouldn’t hurt a fly,” you may still not be practicing this Yama.

 Ahimsa is about showing loving kindness to all living things through thoughts, words, and deeds.
 Therefore, it doesn’t only mean to do no harm to others physically, but to speak kind words and be conscious of any harmful thoughts you may have, too.